-“Yes, but we first call the police!” the post office lady said authoritatively full of self-importance, French fonctionnaire importance.
+“Yes, but we first call the police!” the post office lady said authoritatively, full of self-importance, French fonctionnaire importance.
 She called the police and said she had a vagrant with her, and would they come and pick him up……u..r..g..e..n..t..l..y…!
-Then she gave me the phone, and I dialed the number, and I said to her that my father would pay for the call.
-She just looked at me, without saying anything and I heard the woman who came in say, “poor child…….poor child….!”
+She then gave me the phone, dialed the number, and told her that my father would pay for the call.
+She just looked at me, without saying anything, and I heard the woman who came in state, “poor child…….poor child….!”

 Someone in aunt Nadia’s house took the call.
-I can’t remember who it was, and I said,” It’s Berti, I am in the post office in Abbeville-Saint Lucien.
+I can’t remember who it was, and I said,” It’s Berti.
+I am in the post office in Abbeville-Saint Lucien.
 It is near Beauvais.
-Just look it up!” and then I heard some people talking and my mother came to the phone and asked, “Are you alright?’
+Just look it up!” and then I heard some people talking and my mother came to the phone and asked, “Are you all right?’

 “We’ll tell you afterward, give all the details to the police!
 I’m glad they found you!
 Love you!” my mother said.
 “We will see you shortly!” and then gave the phone to someone else, to whom I had to explain in detail where I was and also that someone here had called the police.

-A few hours later I was back on the Ave Foch and found out that I had made the headlines for several days.
-More importantly, Brigitta was alright, though she had a lot of bruises and a cracked skull.
-The guys who had come into the house had not shot her, but instead had kicked her and beaten her.
-She was in a nearby hospital, and after having a bath and telling for the tenth time a policeman what and how things had happened, I was allowed to visit her.
-I kissed her when I saw her with the white bandages a large discolored blue-yellow eye and some bruising and I cried.
+A few hours later, I was back on the Ave Foch and found out that I had made the headlines for several days.
+More importantly, Brigitta was all right, though she had many bruises and a cracked skull.
+The guys who had come into the house had not shot her.
+Instead, he had kicked and beaten her.
+She was in a nearby hospital.
+After bathing and telling the tenth time a policeman what and how things happened, I was allowed to visit her.
+I kissed her when I saw her with the white bandages, a large discolored blue-yellow eye, and some bruising, and I cried.
 The doctor said she was okay and could probably leave the hospital in about two to three weeks.
-I think I kissed he again and again and then kissed everyone around me, my father, my mother, my brother, and my sister.
+I think I kissed her again and again and then kissed everyone around me, my father, my mother, my brother, and my sister.
 The police had asked that we would not make any statements, my father said.
 I was okay with that.
 The last thing I wanted to make was statements or even see other people.
 I just wanted to be in our home in my bed.
 Warm and not smelly.
-I still had the foul mattress smell in my nostrils, I could not get rid of it.
+I still had the foul mattress smell in my nostrils.
+I could not get rid of it.
 It was probably the mind playing a trick.

 During the next few days, I had to tell my story to police officers several more times, and then I had to see a psychiatrist.
 I thought the guy was a bit loopy.
-He apparently said, so my mother told me afterward, that I was over excited and under extreme stress.
+He said, so my mother told me afterward that I was overexcited and under extreme stress.
 I did not feel like that.
 But everyone had an opinion!

-Four months later, I was back in school in Belgium, I was called into the principal’s office and five policemen were there.
+Four months later, I was back in school in Belgium, they called me into the principal’s office, and five policemen were there.
 I first thought they had found out about an incident that happened at our school.
 But it was about the people who had kidnapped me.
 The chief, a French policeman who stank of smoke, told me that six people had been identified in a place near Le Havre.
-They had all been shot dead, because, so I have been told, they opened fire when the CRS, the riot police, had surrounded the building.
+They had all been shot dead because, so I have been told, they opened fire when the CRS, the riot police, and the Gendarmerie had surrounded the building.
 The kidnappers were all French anarchists led by a crazy thirty-year-old Spanish Basque.
-I was shown photos of the faces of the people.
-The girl, Emma Caron was 24 and a philosophy student at the University of Strasbourg in the Alsace.
-She had a lovely look, and I wondered why she would have embarked on some crazy event like a kidnapping.
-I felt sorry for her, and I actually cried about the unnecessary deaths, when I was back in my room.
+The police showed me photos of the faces of the people.
+The girl, Emma Caron, was 24 and a philosophy student at the University of Strasbourg in the Alsace.
+She had a lovely face, and I wondered why she would have embarked on some nutty event like a kidnapping.
+I felt sorry for her, and I cried about the unnecessary deaths when I was back in my room.

-My father thought it would be best if I would take up my life, where I had left it and go after a week to the school in Brussels.
+My father thought it would be best to take up my life, where I had left it, and go after a week to the school in Brussels.
 I agreed, and so did mother and aunt Nadia.
 I went every day to see Brigitta at the hospital, and she improved very quickly.
-I also had lots of visitors, Rebecca, Benjamin and Alice, some school friends and Brigitta’s mother came from Geneva.
+I also had many visitors, Rebecca, Benjamin and Alice, some school friends and Brigitta’s mother came from Geneva.
 My father and my mother also had many long talks with me.
 Probably to find out whether I had been “damaged” mentally.
 I hadn’t, though two psychiatrists argued that it would probably come later.
 My grandmother Johanna also came to Paris and talked to me.
-She explained to me how my brain was likely to absorb the event and how I could cope with it.
+She explained how my brain was likely to absorb the event and how I could cope with it.
 I liked her a lot better than the French psychiatrists because she did not think I was stupid.
 The others implied I was some sort of damaged goods, ready to be returned to the seller!
-Nothing really changed.
+Nothing changed.
 The most tiring part was the repeated and endless questioning by different police detectives.

-Many years later, I found out who her parents were and where they lived.
-She came from Colmar a beautiful town in the Alsace and her father who was an énarques, Etienne Louis Caron, a member of the select few who went to the French École Nationale d’administration, the ENA in Paris.
+Many years later, I found out who the girl’s parents were and where they lived.
+She came from Colmar, a beautiful town in the Alsace, and her father, an énarques, Etienne Louis Caron, a select few who went to the French École Nationale d’administration, the ENA in Paris.
 Her mother was a surgeon in Strasbourg.
-Her father had lost his prestigious job as a préfet for the department of Bas-Rhine when his daughter Emma was identified as a kidnapper and later killed by the police.
+Her father had lost his prestigious job as a préfet for Bas-Rhine’s department when his daughter Emma was identified as a kidnapper and later killed by the police.
 I wrote to her parents and asked whether I was allowed to visit them.
 Her mother agreed but told me that her husband had killed himself in 1964.
-Years later, I went to visit her mother and walked with her to the grave of her daughter Emma and her husband Etienne, in a cemetery in Colmar, putting a few stones on the gravestones and some flowers on the graves.
+Years later, I went to visit her mother.
+We walked to the grave of her daughter Emma and her husband, Etienne.
+It was in a cemetery in Colmar.
+I was putting a few small stones and some flowers on the graves.
 We both cried a bit about the unnecessary loss of a young life and the destruction of her family.